DanGiannone1/rfp_accelerator/README.md

    - **Azure Data Lake Storage**
      - Create a Storage Account with hierarchical namespace enabled
+     - Create a container named "rfp"
+     - If you plan to use Employee Matching, create a container named "resumes" and two folders within that container named "source" and "processed".
+Upload your employee resumes to the "source" folder and run
+            ```sh
+         py scripts/resume-indexing.py
+         ```

    - **Bing Search Service** (Optional)
      - Required only if you want RFP responses to include web search results